Where Art and Business Meet.

 Anthropic - Multi-Plaintiff Lawsuit for Authors who Opt Out of Class Settlement

-If any of your works are on that list, this confirms they were used by Anthropic to train its LLM.
-To receive the $3,000 per book, you are required to submit a claim by March 30, 2026.
-If you want to reserve your right to join the multi-plaintiff suit that Hrbek Law is supporting, you must send a formal opt out notice to Anthropic no later than January 29, 2026.
-If you explore that option and decide you'd prefer to take the class action settlement amount, you can opt back in by March 9, 2026.
-If you have any questions about your options with respect to the class action and/or if you want to learn more about the new Anthropic lawsuit, how eligible authors can participate and what you stand to gain by doing so, CONTACT US NOW!
-Time is running short to make your decision, and it is important to ensure that you are making an informed decision.
+If any of your works are on the Works Lookup list, this confirms they were copied and/or trained by Anthropic.
+To receive the $3K per book, you are required to submit a claim by March 30, 2026.
+If you want to reserve your right to join the multi-plaintiff (individual claims) suit that Hrbek Law is supporting, you must send a formal opt-out notice to Anthropic no later than February 9, 2026.
+If you explore that option and later decide you'd prefer to take the class action settlement amount instead, you can opt back in by March 9, 2026.
+But if you miss the deadline for opting out, you can't later change your mind about that.
+March 30, 2026 is the final deadline to make a claim.

 New York Entertainment Law Lawyers Hrbek Law Home